etkachenko1/sayLess/README.md

     AI --> DB
 ```

-> **Note:** `gateway-service` can't proxy a WebSocket protocol upgrade.
-It's a plain HTTP reverse proxy, nothing more, so the STOMP connection bypasses it in *both* deployments; there's no version where the gateway sits in that path.
-What differs is who does the bypassing.
-Docker Compose has no reverse proxy in front of the services at all, so the frontend is simply built knowing `notification-service`'s address directly (`VITE_WS_URL`, separate from `VITE_API_URL`).
-Minikube's Ingress *is* a reverse proxy, so it does the bypass on the frontend's behalf, routing `/ws` straight to `notification-service` while everything else goes through the gateway.
-That's why the Minikube path looks like a single origin (`sayless.local`): same two-destination split, just moved up a layer.
+> **Note:** `gateway-service` is a plain HTTP reverse proxy and can't handle a WebSocket protocol upgrade, so the STOMP connection routes around it in every deployment.
+What differs is who does the routing.
+Docker Compose on its own has no proxy in front of the services, so the frontend is built knowing `notification-service`'s address directly (`VITE_WS_URL`, separate from `VITE_API_URL`).
+Minikube's Ingress and the production Caddy setup do it on the frontend's behalf, which is why those paths look like a single origin even though the same split is happening.

 ### Services